rsocket/rsocket/DesignPrinciples.md

 Prefer stateless, but statefulness is an optimization.

-Subscription assumes idempotent redondent delivery!
+Subscription assumes idempotent redundent delivery!

 We are assumming polyglot libraries, we target:
 - Java